RDOToole89/RDOToole89/README.md

-### Hi there 👋,

-I am Roibin O'Toole, a junior full-stack developer. :computer:
+## Hi there, I am Roibin O'Toole 👋,

+### Thanks for visiting my Github profile! ###

+Last December I graduated from [Codaisseur](https://codaisseur.com/)'s 11 week intensive Full Stack JavaScript bootcamp in Amsterdam.

 After a year of traveling the world :earth_asia: I had come to the conclusion it was time to switch my life around and branch into a new career.
 From a young age I dabbled with HTML, CSS and a little bit of programming here and there but life took me in a different direction.